pingcap/tidb/docs/design/2021-09-25-optimise-tikv-region-status-and-tikv-region-peers.md

 PD

-1. add http interface `ScanRegionsInKeys` to scan regions in a given key range.
+1. add http interface `ScanRegionsByKeys` to scan regions in a given key range.
 2. Add support of this api in pd-ctl tool.

 ### TIKV_REGION_PEERS